Essential Functions

 • Hear patient and coworker in a darkened treatment/simulation room.

-• Communicate effectively in written and spoken English.
+• Communicate effectively in both written and spoken English.

-• Detect, interpret, and appropriately respond to verbal and non-verbal communication, acoustically generated signals (call bells, monitors, phones, alarms).
+• Detect, interpret, and appropriately respond to verbal and non-verbal communication, as well as acoustically generated signals, such as call bells, monitors, phones, and alarms.

-• Use therapeutic communication: attending, clarifying, coaching, and facilitating, and using and responding to nonverbal communication.
+• Use therapeutic communication techniques, including attending, clarifying, coaching, facilitating, and appropriately using and interpreting nonverbal cues.

 • Communicate effectively, efficiently and appropriately with peers, faculty, supervisors, other professionals, patients, and their significant others.